kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/navigation.md

 # Form UI Navigation: Model‑Driven Generation – Detailed Flow

-This document explains how the sidebar navigation is generated from the read‑only FormModel tree (derived from `(schema, data)`), keeping it perfectly in sync with content built by `GroupBuilder`.
+This document explains how the sidebar navigation is generated from the read‑only FormUiModel tree (derived from `(schema, data)`), keeping it perfectly in sync with content built by `GroupBuilder`.
 The previous schema+data traversal (`generateNavigationItems`) has been replaced by a model‑driven builder.

 ## Goals and guarantees